saisandeepvaddi/electron-custom-menu-bar/README.md

-# Creating custom menu bar in Electron
+# Creating a custom menu bar in Electron

 Do you want to replace your electron app's menu bar to look something cool?
 Let's see how to build a custom menu bar by building a similar one to slack's menu bar.